vezel-dev/novadrop/doc/game/launcher-client-protocol.md

 };
 ```

-The two cases can be distinguished by looking at the payload size.
+The two cases can be distinguished by looking at the payload length.

 `character_name` is the NUL-terminated name of the character that the user is
 entering the world on.

-### Voice Chat Requests
+### Voice Chat Commands

-There is a set of requests for interacting with
+There is a set of commands for interacting with
 [TeamSpeak](https://www.teamspeak.com):

 * Create Room (`0x8`)